RestAuth/server/doc/restauth-group.rst

    Description
    -----------

-**restauth-group** manages groups in RestAuth.
-Groups are a powerful but simple way for managing permissions.
+|bin-restauth-group-bold| manages groups in RestAuth.
+Groups are a powerful but simple way for managing
+permissions.
 A user can be a member in one or more groups, which grants her/him certain rights.
 Analogous concepts are used on many systems, such as Unix and Windows systems and most content management systems.